EXPLAINER: Will Xi-Biden talks repair US-China ties? - NewsBreak

 CAUTIOUS OPTIMISM

-Relations appeared to have bottomed out when Sullivan and Yang met again in Switzerland last month, in a follow-up to a phone call between Xi and Biden.
+Relations appeared to bottom out when Sullivan and Yang met again in Switzerland last month, in a follow-up to a phone call between Xi and Biden.
 Sullivan made clear that the United States sought better engagement at a senior level “to ensure responsible competition,” according to the White House.

-The meeting laid the groundwork for the virtual meeting Tuesday morning Beijing time between Xi and Biden, who have known each other since both were vice presidents.
-Xi referred to Biden as his “old friend” and they lamented they were not meeting face-to-face before launching into 3 1/2 hours of discussions.
+The meeting laid the groundwork for the virtual meeting Tuesday between Xi and Biden, who have known each other since both were vice presidents.
+Xi referred to Biden as his “old friend" and they lamented they were not meeting face-to-face before launching into 3 1/2 hours of discussions.

 The sides are at odds over everything from trade and technology to human rights, self-governing Taiwan and the South China Sea.